freeCodeCamp/guide/src/pages/articles/certificates/use-a-css-class-to-style-an-element/index.md

 ---
-title: Use A CSS Class To Style An Element
+title: Use a CSS Class to Style an Element
 ---
 Classes are reusable styles that can be added to HTML elements.
 You can apply a class to an HTML element like this: `<h2 class="blue-text">CatPhotoApp</h2>`.